Landcare-Groups/landcare-design-system/docs/branding/logos.md

 ## Logo Structure
 The Landcare logo is composed of three key elements:
 1. **The Identifier ("Caring Hands")**: The "Caring Hands" symbol is the visual identifier of Landcare.
 It represents unity, support, and care for the environment.
-2. **The Group Name (Optional)**: Customised logos may include a group name beneath the identifier to personalise the logo for specific regions or initiatives.
+2. **The Group Name (Optional)**: Customised logos include a group name beneath the identifier to personalise the logo for specific regions or initiatives.
 3. **The Wordmark ("Landcare")**: The "Landcare" wordmark establishes the organisation’s name and ties it to the caring hands symbol.
+4. **Container (Framing Box)**: A framing box with a distinctive diagonal cut at the bottom, unifying the identifier, group name, and wordmark into a cohesive and recognisable design.

 ### Example Structure
 ```text